-- 1. Anonymous feedback form: https://forms.gle/havddpXNmkKZ8LJc6 - 2.
-Required reading: - a.
-The backup slides of Lecture 9 to learn about the principles of population modelling, especially non-linear mixed-effect models (NLMEs) and clinical trials. - 3.
-Optional reading: - a.
-Davies, Michael, et al. 2020.
+1. Required reading:

+The backup slides to learn about the principles of population modelling, especially non-linear mixed-effect models (NLMEs) and clinical trials.

+2. Optional reading:

+- a.
+Davies, Michael, et al..
+2020.
 "Improving the Accuracy of Predicted Human Pharmacokinetics: Lessons Learned from the AstraZeneca Drug Pipeline Over Two Decades."
 Trends in Pharmacological Sciences 41 (6): 390-408.
-A good introduction to prediction of PK profiles in industry. - Jones, H. M., and K. Rowland-Yeo.
+A good introduction to prediction of PK profiles in industry. - b.
+Jones, H. M., and K. Rowland-Yeo.
 2013.
 "Basic Concepts in Physiologically Based Pharmacokinetic Modeling in Drug Discovery and Development."
 CPT: Pharmacometrics & Systems Pharmacology 2 (8): 63. https://doi.org/10.1038/psp.2013.41.
 A good introduction to PBPK modelling